 The University of Tennessee at Chattanooga recognizes that harassment in the University on the basis of sex is a violation of Section 703 of Title VII.
-For this reason, the University is adding this statement and the following guidelines to the Faculty Handbook, the University Personnel Policy Manual and the Student Handbook.

 Sexual advances by any UTC employee (faculty or staff member) toward another employee or student which become a condition of employment or affect the academic relationship constitute an unlawful practice.
 Unsolicited or unwelcome physical or verbal behavior of a sexual nature which has the purpose or effect of creating an atmosphere of intimidation is a violation of Title VII.

 In the case of such harassment, an employee or student has the right to pursue the EEO grievance procedure for redress.
 The Office of Equity & Diversity should be contacted for this procedure.